AI Video Workflow

 Single launch validation

-One founder shipping one feature demo can stay near the free path while demand is still being validated.
+One founder shipping one feature demo can stay near the free path and use $200 as the public benchmark while demand is still being validated.

 Weekly batch operator